 Are there Hotels Near Frankfurt Christmas Market?

 When we were looking for where to stay in Frankfurt for the Christmas market, we realized the city is not that big and there are plenty of choices when it comes to accommodations.
-There are hotels in and around the Frankfurt Old Town, however, we chose to stay near the Hauptbahnhof main train station at the Hotel Excelsior.
+There are hotels in and around the Frankfurt Old Town, however, we chose to stay near the Hauptbahnhof main train station (for our train to Paris) at the Hotel Excelsior.
 The budget accommodations suited our needs, as the rooms are spacious and clean.
 The hotel offers the added bonus of free minibar items (including beer, juice and soda).
 From the hotel, it is easy to catch a tram or walk into the city center.

 Whether you are looking for a budget hostel or luxury stay, start your search for places to stay in Frankfurt, Germany on Booking.com – like we do!